dev-guy/vsomeip-bazel/README.md

 # GENIVI/vsomeip Bazel Example

 This project builds [GENIVI/vsomeip](https://github.com/GENIVI/vsomeip) and its Boost dependencies using Bazel.
-This project can be used as an example of using Bazel to build external projects using cmake and Boost b2 via [bazelbuild/rules_foreign_cc](https://github.com/bazelbuild/rules_foreign_cc).
+This project can be used as an example of using Bazel to build external projects using CMake and Boost b2 via [bazelbuild/rules_foreign_cc](https://github.com/bazelbuild/rules_foreign_cc).

 # Requirements